wdv4758h/pypy-extradoc/blog/draft/matplotlib.rst

 that all heavy lifting on the C side can be done using an embedded Python interpreter with relatively little effort.
 To get to that point, I spent a day and a half to learn how to embed CPython, with very little prior experience in the CPython APIs.
+(XXX: this should make clear that you can use it for integration, but for speed you should keep stuff all in PyPy)

 Cheers,
 fijal